apache/trafficserver/doc/admin-guide/files/index.en.rst

 :doc:`cache.config.en`
     Defines if, how, and for what durations |TS| caches objects, based on destinations, clients, URL components, and more.

+:doc:`cluster.config.en`
+    Manages |TS| cluster configuration and membership on each node.

 :doc:`congestion.config.en`
     Defines network conditions under which clients will receive retry messages